qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_workflow.rst

    | The FMEA and DFA for the component is executed.

-.. workflow:: Monitor Safety Analyses and DFA
+.. workflow:: Monitor FMEA and DFA
    :id: wf__mr_saf_analyses_dfa
    :status: valid
    :tags: safety_analysis